Maybe you’ve had a YouTube channel for a while but haven’t seen much traction, or, you’ve just launched your first video. So now what?

 Why are you starting a YouTube channel?
 What is your motivation?

-Perhaps you want to teach people how to do something.
-DIY videos and tutorials are popular ways to grow followers.
+Perhaps you want to use YouTube videos to teach people how to do something.
+DIY videos and tutorials are popular ways to grow your YouTube followers.
 A great example is Home Depot’s “how to” videos, with 190,000 subscribers and close to 1,500 videos.
 Their intent is clear, they give people what they want - how to get things done around their home.

 A good idea is to upload an introductory video to your YouTube channel presenting you or your company, your videos’ intent, and your posting schedule.

 This is where you, your brand, and your content really need to shine.
-Take a look at your competitors, what are they doing?
+Take a look at your competitors’ YouTube videos.
+What are they doing?
 Can you find a different angle?

 Let’s take a look at a mundane product such as a blender.
 How many companies sell blenders?
 How could you find a unique angle for a YouTube video?
 Well, BlendTec found one and now the BlendTec YouTube channel has 880,000 subscribers.

-Consistent branding is also extremely important.
-As your video gets promoted on social media channels and shared through the web, you want to let people know where it comes from.
+Consistent branding is also extremely important for YouTube channels.
+As your YouTube video gets promoted on social networks and shared through the web, you want to let people know where it comes from.
 Logos, colors, and even using the same actors will help differentiate your videos.

 Why should people subscribe to your YouTube channel if customers and fans already follow you on Facebook, Twitter, and Instagram?
 Your YouTube videos should offer something compelling and unique that they cannot find on your other channels.

-Is YouTube considered social media?
+Is YouTube a social media website?
 Yes, so make it social!

 With 2.23 billion active monthly users on Facebook, 1 billion on Instagram, and 330 million on Twitter, cross-promotion is the best way to spread the word about your YouTube channel.